fm-labs/cakephp-facebook/README.md

 CakePHP Facebook Plugin V2

-This plugin is built on top off the Facebook PHP SDK v4
+This plugin is built on top off the Facebook PHP SDK v5.6 using Facebook API version v2.10

 The Facebook SDK for PHP provides developers with a modern, native library